edadma/fluxus/README.md

 ## Getting Started

-The easiest way to start a new Fluxus project is to use the [fluxus-template](https://github.com/edadma/fluxus-template) repository.
+The easiest way to start a new Fluxus™ project is to use the [fluxus-template](https://github.com/edadma/fluxus-template) repository.
 This template provides:

 - Complete project setup with Vite
 - Ready-to-use example components and applications